snikoletopoulos/fast-tracker/README.md

 pnpm dev
 ```

-This will launch the application on your local development server.
+This will launch the Apollo Server on your local development environment.
 By default,
-the app should be accessible at <http://localhost:3000> in your web browser.
+the app should be accessible at <http://localhost:4000> in your web browser.

 ## Usage

-The Fasting Tracker Mobile Application is built using React Native (for the
+The Fast Tracker Mobile Application is built using React Native (for the
-mobile app) and React (for the web app).
-The codebase is organized into
+mobile app) and Apollo GraphQL Server (for the backend).
+The codebase is organized
-components, screens, and other relevant folders.
+into components, screens, and other relevant folders.
 To customize the app or extend
 its features, you can explore and modify the source code according to your requirements.

 ## Contributing